ahmed123456787/kanban-board/README.md

 - Add, edit, and delete containers.
 - Add, edit, and delete cards within containers.
 - Responsive design for both desktop and mobile screens.
-- Smooth transitions and user-friendly modals for creating and editing.
+- Smooth transition and user-friendly modals for creating and editing.
 - Context API for managing the state of containers and cards.
 - Organized project structure with reusable components.